evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 522 liters (18.4 CU FT).
 With the third-row seat folded down, this expands to 1451 liters (51.2 CU FT).
 On the roof, you can load up to 80 kg (176.4 lbs).
-Optional roof rails are available for easy mounting of a roof box or rack.
+Roof rails are standard for easy mounting of a roof box or rack.

 The vehicle’s maximum weight is 2520 kg (5556 lbs), with a base weight of 1960 kg (4321 lbs).
 This allows for a maximum load of 560 kg (1235 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.